(Note: ANSI and ASSE recently released a new, revised edition of ANSI Z490.1. This article has been updated to cover the new, revised, 2016 version.)

 - A clear understanding of who’s accountable for each aspects of the EHS training program (design, development, delivery, evaluation, and management)

-- Appropriate training delivery strategies that match the learning objectives of the safety training
+- Ensuring your organization uses delivery strategies that match the learning objectives of the safety training

-- Appropriate strategies for evaluating the effectiveness of the EHS training program
+- Developing strategies for evaluating the effectiveness of the EHS training program

-- A system for managing the quality of the EHS training program, including managing the consistency of the program and continually improving the program
+- Putting in place a system for managing the quality of the EHS training program, including managing the consistency of the program and continually improving the program

 Responsibility and Accountability